Remote-Stream/psyber/README.md

 'Ctrl + .' - stop all
  # You can also use Ctrl+A to select all then press Ctrl+Enter to run
 ```

+Dilber is a fork of [Gibber](https://github.com/gibber-cc/gibber), stabilized, improved with bug fixes and additional features.

 ## Changes
 ```